-The active Seal Cove part of San Gregorio Fault system lies approximately one mile to the southwest of the site.
-Several subsidiary splays of the Seal Cove Fault have been mapped subparallel and to the northeast of Seal Cove Fault that project toward the site from the southeast.
-However, the California Geological Survey (CGS) has concluded that these subsidiary splays are not Holocene active and extensive trench studies to the southeast of the site suggest that these fault traces do not strike through the site (CGS, 2003).
+The active Seal Cove part of San Gregorio Fault system lies approximately 0.4 miles south of the site.
+Several subsidiary splays of the Seal Cove Fault have been mapped sub-parallel and to the northeast of Seal Cove Fault that project toward the site from the southeast; however, the California Geological Survey (CGS) has concluded that these subsidiary splays are not Holocene active and extensive trench studies to the southeast of the site suggest that these fault traces do not strike through the site (CGS, 2003).